tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 for your users: they usually won't care for such granularity, and you risk contaminating your interface with implementation details.

-The rule to follow here is: <span style="background: #FFA">the granularity at which exceptions are defined should match the granularity at which exception handling is done</span>; define separate exceptions (only) where it makes sense to handle one differently than the other.
+The rule to follow here is: <highlight>the granularity at which exceptions are defined should match the granularity at which exception handling is done</highlight>; define separate exceptions (only) where it makes sense to handle one differently than the other.

 For example, it makes sense to handle a ``ConnectionError`` differently from an